-Standard upgrades are planned in the original Contract and no specific issue is expected (ordinary and foreseen steps).
-On the other hand, challenging upgrades are non-automatic, might be risky when involving new technologies but can lead to some substantial CAPEX gain.
+Standard upgrades are planned in the original contract and no specific issue is expected (ordinary and foreseen steps).
+On the other hand, challenging upgrades are non-automatic, might be risky when involving new technologies but can lead to enhancing the expected performance of the system.